Degree: BS, BA

-The Biochemistry Club provides opportunities for students to interact with faculty, discuss careers and research areas with scientists from the Ohio State campus and beyond, and participate in service activities.
+The Undergraduate Chemistry and Biochemistry Club provides opportunities for students to interact with faculty, discuss careers and research areas with scientists from the Ohio State campus and beyond, and participate in service activities.

 Examples of jobs available to biochemistry majors upon graduation include biochemist, medical or pharmaceutical lab technician, food scientist, or industrial sales representative.
 A large portion of the students who complete the biochemistry major go to professional school to pursue advanced degrees in fields such as medicine, dentistry, pharmacy, optometry or veterinary medicine.

 The median annual wage for biochemists and biophysicists was $94,490 in May 2019.
 The lowest 10% earned less than $50,620, and the highest 10% earned more than $182,870.

 The median annual wages for biochemists and biophysicists in the top five industries in which these scientists worked were as follows: